 Fix 3: Run the power troubleshooter

-When battery problems occur, running the Windows power troubleshooter is another solutions that can fix them quickly.
+When battery problems occur, running the Windows power troubleshooter is another solution that can fix them quickly.
 Follow the instructions below:

 The power troubleshooter is a Windows built-in utility that can detect and fix common battery issues automatically.